oh1apps/oh1apps.github.io/privacy_policy.md

 ---
 layout: default
 ---
-Privacy policy?
-We don’t collect or store any user data.
+# Privacy Policy
+* * *

+Collect, store or process any user data?
+We don't do this here.
+Analytics tools, telemetry, usage tracking?
+None of this bullshit.

 Simple as that.

-That’s our policy.
+**That’s our policy.**